 It's popularity on Cartoon Network was so great that, for a time, the network aired reruns of the show even when Toonami wasn't on, alongside their Cartoon Cartoon shows.
 A rarity for most other anime running on Toonami.

 By the end of the original Toonami, it was one of three shows airing on the block and the only one that wasn't a rerun.

-On the revived Toonami on [adult swim], the original Naruto was given uncut reruns starting in late 2012.
+On the revived Toonami on Adult Swim, the original Naruto was given uncut reruns starting in late 2012.
 Not much of a problem.
 In late 2013, it was announced that the show would be leaving and its sequel show, Naruto Shippuden, would be taking its place.
-However, when the production crew behind Toonami revealed the January 4th lineup, it turns out that not only is Shippuden airing, but the original will be staying, rerunning the first 52 episodes at a later timeslotnote the production crew stated that this is because Viz gave them a choice of either continuing the original Naruto, or picking up Shippuden and rerunning the original Naruto.
+However, when the production crew behind Toonami revealed the January 4th lineup, it turns out that not only would Shippuden be airing, but the original would stay, rerunning the first 52 episodes at a later timeslotnote the production crew stated that this is because Viz gave them a choice of either continuing the original Naruto, or picking up Shippuden and rerunning the original Naruto.

 Beam Me Up, Scotty!: Tobi didn't say "Tobi is a good boy," Zetsu did.
 As well, a translation error by Sleepy Fans has Sasuke claiming that he wants to kill all five Kages, instead of just Danzo.